vladimirvivien/streaming-runtime-go/examples/message-gen/README.md

           - name: STREAM_TOPIC
             value: "hello-topic-stream"
 ```
-The followings are pre-generated dynamic values available to be used in the message expression:
+The source code also provides pre-generated dynamic values that are made available to be injected in the message expression:
 * `id` an incremental counter value
 * `timestamp` a time value generated for each message sent